-You can get a free Shopify theme from the many offered with a Shopify plan or you can even buy a premium theme which – although they look good, they can get pretty expensive.
+You can get a free Shopify theme from the many offered with a Shopify plan or you can even buy a premium theme which – they look good, they can get pretty expensive.

 You really do not need to spend that much money yet (maybe later once you have become profitable).